B2Metric-AI/odd-auto-analysis/README.md

 ## Getting Started

-Analysis was performed using AUTOMOTIVE DISTRIBUTERS’ ASSOCIATION (ODD) data in this application.
-ODD data can be found on [this page](http://www.odd.org.tr/web_2837_1/neuralnetwork.aspx?type=36).
+Analysis was performed using AUTOMOTIVE DISTRIBUTERS ASSOCIATION (ODD) data in this application.
+ODD data can be found on [this page](http://www.odd.org.tr/web_2837_1/neuralnetwork.aspx?type=73).

 ### Running the app locally